dylankane/spanish-word-game/TESTING.md

         finished(game)
     ```

-    - To fix this, I put the condition of the while loop in the while statement at the beginning, and realised that I didnt need ">=" and only needed ">" to get the break points of the while loop to stop at the right places.
-Called the spanish word from the list from within the while loop but kept the creating of the list copy and shuffle outside the while loop.
+    - To fix this, I put the condition of the while loop in the while statement at the beginning, and realised that I didnt need `>=` and only needed `>` to get the break points of the while loop to stop at the right places.
+In order to output the spanish word a copy of the list of dictionaries was created inside the game function but outside the while loop, the while loop then contained a method to `pop()` out one entry from the list giving it one spanish word to print and its corresponding english word to compare to the users input.

-- Y/N. For the many questions that looked for an answer of either of two letters to be typed.
-It didnt work with lower case letters.
+- Y/N. Where the user is prompted to type one of two letters as an answer to a question, I needed it to recongnise upper and lowercase letters, to make the navigation as simple as possible.
+It didnt work with lower case letters and the beginning.
 As I had checked the user input against a capital letter.
-I wnted this to work for both upper and lowe case letters.

     ```python
     while True: